Explore solutions built for your industry

 March 15, 2018

-Written by SmartSense | Pharmacy Safety
+Written by SmartSense

 It’s the kind of safety and public relations disaster that should serve as a wake-up call for every clinic and hospital executive.
 Do you have an automated temperature monitoring system in place that provides 24/7 protection?

 The University Hospitals Fertility Center is responsible for helping thousands of women create families, most of whom have had little hope.
-Tragically, this latest safety oversight has impacted more than 500 patients. “t's absolutely devastating,” said Patti DePompei, President of University Hospital MacDonald Women’s Hospital and Rainbow Babies and Children’s Hospital.
+Tragically, this latest safety oversight has impacted more than 500 patients.
+“It's absolutely devastating,” said Patti DePompei, President of University Hospital MacDonald Women’s Hospital and Rainbow Babies and Children’s Hospital.

-Temperature Matters
+IVF Temperature Matters

 Let’s not forget those affected are grieving the loss of thousands of potential daughters and sons.
 They are in a state of confusion, anger and sorrow, with too many unanswered questions.
 With this lawsuit, we will get answers and stop this from happening again.

-The Costs Are High Indeed
+Fertility Treatment Safety Risks & Costs Are High Indeed

 Expensive, yes, and not only for the patients.
 For the hospital, the costs are escalating:

-• Costs of fertility treatments to be reimbursed to more than 500 families affected (estimated at $10,000 per treatment, that’s a hefty bill)
+• Costs of fertility treatments to be reimbursed to more than 500 families affected (estimated at

 • Costs of the class action lawsuit for additional damages awarded